yvesmango/7020-customer-segmentation/README.md

 ## Conclusion

-Concluding thoughts on the project, including insights gained and potential future directions for research.

-Through clustering, I was able to distinguish which you will see among different characteristics like spending habits and parent status.
+Through clustering, I was able to distinguish the patterns by which the data is grouped.
+In the analysis, you will see that among the different variables, spending habits and parent status is one of the top identifiers.
+Overall, I think this was a pretty good project and run-through as I incorporated statistical analyses to suport some of the inferences made – on top of being my first attempt at clustering analysis.

 Potential future directions to try would be to use more than 2 clusters for segmentation, then try to identigy subclasses.
 It would be interesting to see what the algorithm comes up with as additional classifiers.